yuzhimanhua/MATCH/README.md

 ## Installation

 For training, GPUs are required.
-In our experiments, the code is run on two GeForce GTX 1080.
+We use two NVIDIA GeForce GTX 1080 GPUs in our experiments.

 ### Dependency
 The code is written in Python 3.6.
 The dependencies are summarized in the file ```requirements.txt```.
 You can install them like this: